Home

 7. Equanimity

-Similar as with other religions and beliefs, it looks like his (early) followers, took possession of the principles and created a god with matching rules, attributes and ceremonies supporting monks and temples is that what Buddha has taught ?
+Similar as with other religions and beliefs, it looks like his (early) followers, took over the basic principles and created a god with matching rules, attributes and ceremonies supporting monks and temples is that what Buddha has taught ?

 Why are so many temples not reflecting the humble most modest living of Buddha, but are temples extravagant and competing with each other in richness ?